 - Cenni sul periodo ipotetico

-At the end of the semester, students should reach the level B1 of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
-In practice, the student will be able to:
+At the end of the semester, you should reach the level B1 of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
+In practice, you will be able to: